The nodes deployed with Chainstack are not rate-limited or throttled down.

 eth_getLogs / getPastEvents block range

-The following block range limitations exist for the eth_getLogs method for EVM-based shared nodes:
+The following block range limitations exist for the eth_getLogs method for EVM-based elastic nodes:

 - Ethereum — 2,000 blocks.